Memorial Health using antibody treatment to help reduce COVID hospitalizations

 Memorial Health in Savannah is using a monoclonal antibody treatment, which is made in a lab and given to patients through an IV infusion.
 The therapy serves as a supplement to your immune system.

-“I work in healthcare and so I’ve seen people that are on vents, battling it and you know you’ve heard stories and so you know what it can do,” Joyce said.
-“We just felt like if there was a treatment option available that would help hopefully minimize those symptoms for us it was the right decision for us.”
+“I work in health care and so I’ve seen people that are on vents battling it and you know you’ve heard stories and so you know what it can do,” Joyce Parrish said.
+“We just felt like if there was a treatment option available that would help, hopefully, minimize those symptoms for us, it was the right decision for us.”

 “The main hope for the treatment is obviously for the individual to recover from COVID in a quick manner,” said hospitalist Dr. Dwayne Gard.
 “But one of the main things we look at is whether the patient ultimately needs to be hospitalized for COVID.”